This article expands on what I wrote several years ago in Each database table requires its own class.

 Your way is different from mine, and as my way is the right way your way must be wrong.
 Instead of concentrating on writing cost-effective software these people appeared to be concentrating on following an arbitrary set of rules which I did not know existed.
 To them it appeared to be more important to follow a set of rules in a dogmatic fashion and produce software which is 100% "pure" (whatever that is) whereas my approach is totally pragmatic as I put results ahead of any arbitrary rules.

-The PHP 4 manual simply described the mechanics of how to introduce Encapsulation Inheritance and Polymorphism into my code with a few simple rules.
-These were genuine rules which had to be followed otherwise the code wouldn't work.
-Imagine my surprise when several years later I was told that these were not the only rules that had to be followed, that I should also be following the ideas described in such documents as Object Oriented Design (OOD), Domain Driven Design (DDD), the SOLID principles and Design Patterns.
+The PHP 4 manual simply described the mechanics of how to write code which implemented Encapsulation and Inheritance.
+It did not explain Polymorphism, so I had to work that out for myself.
+The manual explained what code to write, so I followed the explanation and wrote code which worked.
+Imagine my surprise when several years later I was told that writing code which worked was not good enough, that it needed to follow the rules described in such documents as Object Oriented Design (OOD), Domain Driven Design (DDD), the SOLID principles and Design Patterns.
 I read those documents and I laughed.
 It was clear to me that they were written by a bunch of comedians who did not have my experience in developing database applications, and it was clear to me that if I followed their "advice" I would be swapping my very productive development environment for one which had more complications, less reusable code, and which would be a maintenance nightmare.
 I regard the aforementioned documents as "advice" and not "rules" for the simple reason that if I broke a real rule then my code would not work.
-As my code obviously works, and has done for over a decade, and has been easily migrated through PHP versions 5 and 7, there is absolutely no basis for calling it "wrong".
-If something works it cannot be "wrong" just as something which does not work cannot be called "right".
+As my code obviously works, and has done for over a decade, and has been easily migrated through PHP versions 5, 7 and 8, there is absolutely no basis for calling it "wrong".
+If something works it cannot be "wrong" just as something which does not work cannot be "right".
 If I ignore a piece of advice and do not suffer any measurable consequences, then what value can be placed on that advice?
 If I disobey a rule and nothing breaks, then how can that rule be justified?
 If the only problem which arises when I ignore one of these artificial rules is that I upset the delicate sensibilities of its followers then all I can say is Aw Diddums!

 When someone tells me "you should be doing it this way" my immediate response is to ask "Why?"
 They need to prove that their way is better than mine by identifying all those areas where my approach produces problems and theirs does not.
 No such proof has ever been provided.
 All they can do is claim that their method is better, but that is always subjective, it is nothing but an opinion.
 They cannot offer any objective proof, something which can be measured scientifically.
 When they say "your method is wrong" I counter with "how can it be wrong if it works?"
 When they say "your code is difficult to read and maintain" I counter with "how can it be if I have successfully been maintaining and enhancing it for over a decade?"